 - Serve as a center for continuing education (upgrading current employees of business, industry, and government).

-Programs housed in Hyman Hall include Computer Applications and Occupational Technology; Computers, Networks, and Emerging Technology; Computer Science; Graphic Arts; and Multimedia Studies.
+Programs housed in Hyman Hall include Multimedia and Graphic Arts.
 Hyman Hall boasts a seven-to-one student per computer ratio and offers the latest technology in multimedia, business, and other applications.

 Hyman Hall is a vital economic development asset in the Fremont-Newark region, providing benefits to the entire community.
 Hyman Hall offers opportunities to prepare for a wide variety of occupational fields.
 It is also a place where employees can receive continuing education and professional development.
 By preparing individuals for the workplace and providing continuing education to employees, Hyman Hall is an excellent resource for employers as it offers customized training for companies and organizations.

 Ohlone College has one of the largest and most comprehensive programs in California designed to meet the academic and vocational needs of Deaf and Hard of Hearing students.
 Ohlone College Deaf Studies programs are unique in that there are both self contained and mainstreamed classes.
 Classes taught in ASL include developmental English and math, Deaf education, Deaf culture, personal development, and career awareness.
-Students may work toward a certificate, associate degree, or may fulfill requirements needed to transfer to four-year institutions such as Gallaudet University; National Technical Institute for the Deaf/Rochester Institute of Technology; California State University, Northridge; or other universities.
+Students may work toward a certificate or associate degree or may fulfill requirements needed to transfer to baccalaureate institutions such as Gallaudet University; National Technical Institute for the Deaf/Rochester Institute of Technology; California State University, Northridge; or other universities.

 As an important complementary program, Ohlone has one of the largest and most comprehensive ASL/Deaf Studies associate degree and certificate programs available in the United States.
 In addition, Ohlone has nationally recognized Interpreter Preparation associate degree and certificate programs.